 "Geography explains the past, illuminates the present and prepares us for the future.
 What could be more important than that?"
 Michael Palin.

-The intent of the Geography Curriculum at Ashton Vale is that our students will gain:
+The intent of the Geography Curriculum at Ashton Vale is that our children will gain:

 - Curiosity about the diversity of our world.
 How there are similarities and differences in different places in the globe.